-The Ethics Committee of the Pennsylvania Conference of State Trial Judges (the "Committee") regularly receives inquiries regarding the propriety of judges attending social activities.i By order of the Supreme Court of Pennsylvania, a new Code of Judicial Conduct (the "new Code") became effective on July 1, 2014.
+The Ethics Committee of the Pennsylvania Conference of State Trial Judges (the "Committee") regularly receives inquiries regarding the propriety of judges attending social activities.
+By order of the Supreme Court of Pennsylvania, a new Code of Judicial Conduct (the "new Code") became effective on July 1, 2014.
 Although the new Code is more expansive than, and in some respects significantly different from, the prior Code of Judicial Conduct ("the old Code"), many of the relevant provisions of the old Code have been incorporated into the new Code.
 The Committee has issued a body of informal opinions under the old Code.
-It now issues this Formal Opinion to provide broad guidance to those subject to the new Code as they transition to its provisions.ii
+It now issues this Formal Opinion to provide broad guidance to those subject to the new Code as they transition to its provisions.
+In the committee of the provisions of the old Code as they transition to its provisions.

-As is always the case, if a judge has a specific question concerning the application of these general guidelines to his or her prospective behavior, and wishes to enjoy the rule of reliance on the Committee's advice,iii the judge should make a written request for advice from the Committee.
+As is always the case, if a judge has a specific question concerning the application of these general guidelines to his or her prospective behavior, and wishes to enjoy the rule of reliance on the Committee's advice, iii the judge should make a written request for advice from the Committee.